 The firm hosted a “Lawyer’s Lounge” once a week and we were all encouraged to attend - the open bar, fine wines, and “all you can drink” mentality in the designated boardroom was promoted as a way to connect & unwind after a tough week at the office.
-We often went out in small groups afterwards for dinner & more drinks.

 During this time, my husband and I had been trying to conceive.
 After several years of infertility & repeated pregnancy loss, we adopted a gorgeous, chubby-faced baby named Duncan.
 I was very newly pregnant when he was born, and we were blessed with a second baby, our daughter Georgia, just 7 months later.

 As per Murphy’s Law, right in between the births of my two babies, the firm offered me partnership.
-At that time, saying “no” was effectively career suicide, so I negotiated a non-equity track knowing how much the babies would need me.
+At that time, saying “no” was basically career suicide, so I negotiated a non-equity track knowing how much the babies would need me.

 I started fresh - determined to find a better balance & improve my physical & mental health.